FatmaAlaa28/Sign-Language-Recognizer/README.md

 <img src="/Architecture.png" width="600" >

 ## License
-This project is licensed under the MIT License - see the [License](/License)file for details.
+This project is licensed under the MIT License - see the [License](/License) file for details.